-Alcohol is another important risk factor for laryngeal cancer, and acts as a promoter of the cancer causing process.
+Alcohol is another important risk factor for laryngeal cancer and acts as a promoter of the cancer-causing process.
 The major clinical significance of alcohol is that it potentiates the effects of tobacco.
-Magnitude of this effect is between an additive and a multiplicative one.
+The magnitude of this effect is between an additive and a multiplicative one.
 That is, people who smoke and drink alcohol have a combined risk that is greater than the sum of the individual risks.
 The American Cancer Society recommends that those who drink alcoholic beverages should limit the amount of alcohol they consume, with one drink per day considered a limited alcohol exposure.

 Signs and symptoms of laryngeal cancer include: progressive or persistent hoarseness, difficulty swallowing, persistent sore throat or pain with swallowing, difficulty breathing, pain in the ear, or a lump in the neck.
 Anyone with these signs or symptoms should be evaluated by an Otolaryngologist (Ear, Nose and Throat Doctor).
 This is particularly important for people with risk factors for laryngeal cancer.

-The primary treatment options for laryngeal cancer include surgery, radiation therapy, chemotherapy, or a combination of these treatments.
-Remember that this is a preventable disease in the vast majority of cases, because the main risk factors are associated with modifiable behaviors.
+The primary treatment options for voice box cancer include surgery, radiation therapy, chemotherapy, or a combination of these treatments.
+Remember that this is a preventable disease in the vast majority of cases because the main risk factors are associated with modifiable behaviors.
 Do not smoke and do not abuse alcohol!« Back to Library